Surface growth effects on reactive capillary-driven flow: Lattice Boltzmann investigation: 2. Computational models

-\section{Computational models}
+\section{2.~~~Computational models}

-The distinctive feature of the LB method resides is the discretization of the velocity space: only a finite number of elementary velocity modes is available.
+The distinctive feature of the LB method resides in the discretization of the velocity space: only a finite number of elementary velocity modes is available.
 Locally, the movement of the fluid particles along a particular direction is accounted for statistically by means of distribution functions, in terms of which the intervening physical quantities are expressed.
-Hydrodynamic behavior is recovered in the limit of small Mach numbers, corresponding to the incompressible limit \cite{review}.
-It has been shown that the problem of capillary flow is better described by a multicomponent system \cite{shan_chen,u_fluids,lb_droplet}, since allowing to reduce the evaporation-condensation effect \cite{chibarro,succi1,succi2,succi3,yeomans}.
-On a d2q9 lattice, the evolution of every single fluid component is obtained by iterating the BGK equation \cite{bgk}
+Hydrodynamic behavior is recovered in the limit of small Mach numbers, corresponding to the incompressible limit (Chen and Doolen, 1998).
+It has been shown that the problem of capillary flow is better described by a multicomponent system (Kang et al., 2002a; Shan and Chen, 1993; Shan and Doolen, 1995), since allowing to reduce the evaporation-condensation effect (Chibbaro, 2008; Chibbaro et al., 2009a; Diotallevi et al., 2009a and 2009b; Pooley et al., 2009).
+On a d2q9 lattice, the evolution of every single fluid component is obtained by iterating the BGK equation (Bhatnagar et al., 1954)

 The lattice spacing is denoted by $\Delta x$ and the time increment by $\Delta t$; hereafter, without loosing generality $\Delta x=\Delta t=1$ (in model units).
 The $f^{\sigma}_{i}$'s are the distribution functions for the velocity modes $\bm{e}_{i}$.
 The superscript $\sigma=1,2$ designates the substance.
 The discrete velocity modes are defined as follows